Julie Has A 100 000

 3. Develop a Budget and Track Expenses:

-Creating a detailed budget is paramount.
+Creating a detailed budget is essential.
 Tracking income and expenses helps identify areas for savings and ensures Julie stays on track towards her financial goals.
 Budgeting apps and spreadsheets can assist in this process.

 4. Explore Investment Options: